Does a VPN protect you from hackers?

 What doesn’t VPN protect you from?

 - Malware.
-Malicious software, such as exploit kits and malware, are frequently used by hackers to get access to your device.
+Malicious software, such as exploit kits and malware, is frequently used by hackers to get access to your device.
 For example, when you unintentionally click on a pop-up advertisement or open a link in a suspicious email, malware is downloaded directly onto a phone or computer.
 A VPN won't protect you if malware is already on your device.
 Quality antivirus software or an ad blocker can help prevent these.

 - Phishing attempts.
 Hackers frequently bombard users with phishing emails while posing as trustworthy establishments, such as banks or online payment services.
-They will attempt to make a sense of urgency in the email to pressure their target into clicking a link.
+They will attempt to create a sense of urgency in the email to pressure their target into clicking a link.
 You can prevent this by clicking only the verified links that you trust and know are legit, as VPNs won't protect you once the hacker has your data.

 - Human error.
-No amount of cybersecurity tools can shield you from a human error.
+No amount of cybersecurity tools can shield you from human error.
 Even the strongest VPN won't safeguard you if you unintentionally disable your antivirus software or keep browsing a high-risk site.

 How to choose a VPN that can protect you from hackers

-To pick the best VPN to protect you from hackers, you’ll want to focus on a few key things:
+To pick the best VPN to protect you from malicious hackers, you’ll want to focus on a few key things:

 Conclusion

-Picking a VPN with a great ad blocker, like NordVPN, is the best way to protect yourself against malware and trackers.
+Picking a VPN with a great ad and malware blocker, like NordVPN, is the best way to protect yourself against malware and trackers.
 This added security feature can help keep away threats that VPNs themselves aren’t designed to combat.

 FAQ